matej2005/RP2040-MicrotikAPI/README.md

 Project is based on RP2040-zero dev board and W5500 ethernet module

 ## Building it
+Here is schematic how to connect ethernet module with RP2040
 ![Schematic](./img/Schematic.png)

 I builded it on pice of protoboard
 ![protoboard top](./img/bot.jpg)
 ![protoboard bottom](./img/top.jpg)